-Many participants may still have strong feelings one way or another.
-Your task as facilitator is to help participants move forward towards a new understanding that there are many things that can be done to avoid involuntary treatment and that the situation on the ground (lack of resources) or beliefs that coercion is sometimes required in extreme situations, should not stop people continually striving to find non coercive solutions and practices
+This is an opportunity for participants to discuss why they may have changed their mind (or not).
+Many participants may still have strong feelings one way or the other.
+The task of the facilitator is to help participants move forward towards a new understanding that there are many things that can be done to avoid involuntary treatment and that the situation on the ground (lack of resources, legislative framework) or beliefs that coercion is sometimes required in extreme situations, should not stop people continually striving to find non-coercive solutions and practices.

 If necessary and if time permits, this exercise can be repeated with the focus on involuntary detention.
-E.g. Participants could debate the following statement:
+In this case, participants could debate the following statement:

-"People with psychosocial disabilities in some cases need to be involuntarily admitted to mental health facilities."
+People with psychosocial disabilities in some cases need to be involuntarily admitted to mental health facilities.

-Many of the possible opinions and responses to this question are likely to be similar to the responses/opinions related to involuntary treatment.
+Many of the possible opinions and responses to this question are likely to be similar to the opinions and responses regarding involuntary treatment.